Skip to main content

 Source

 Selects an external audio input to be routed to the Sound.
-Available entries are None (no external input) and the four external stereo inputs Ext.
-14, as well as any additional output(s) of multiple-output Plug-ins loaded in other Sounds of the same Group.
-Check the Routing page of the Audio and MIDI Settings panel to route the physical inputs of your audio interface to the virtual audio inputs of Maschine.
+The available entries are None (no external input), the 16 stereo inputs In 1 L+RIn 16 L+R of Maschine, the 32 corresponding left or right mono inputs, as well as any additional outputs of multiple-output Plug-ins loaded in other Sounds of the same Group.

 Gain